-- Two forms of identification, such as passport, driver's license with photo, or birth certificate. - Overseas employees will need to have evidence of current work permit and visa status. - Record of Achievement (RoA) or NSN to provide evidence of 4098 or equivalent qualification.
+- Two forms of identification, such as a passport, driver's license with photo, or birth certificate. - Overseas employees will need to have evidence of current work permit and visa status. - Record of Achievement (RoA) or NSN to provide evidence of 4098 and relevant qualifications.

-For additional specific industry requirements, please see Appendix ii.
+For additional specific industry requirements, please see Appendix IV.